-The total technology costs for the 2018-19 year were up from \$696,254 to \$950,512. the significant increase for the year was put in place to focus on 1) catching up with our computer replacement cycle, 2) expanding chromebook distribution, 3) two lab replacements and 4) funding for the replacement of staff laptops.
-The remaining bulk of the budget is set aside for the many software licenses that are required for education and operational functions throughout the district with no great deviation from past costs.
-The technology costs also contains \$280,000 for funded by the use of assigned fund balance for future technology needs.
+The total technology costs for the 2019-20 year were up from \$950,512 to \$1,143,014.
+The significant increase for the year was put in place to focus on 1) catching up with our computer replacement cycle, 2) expanding Chromebook distribution, 3) half of the active board costs and 4) funding for the replacement of staff laptops.
+The remaining bulk of the budget is set aside for the many software licenses that are required for education and operational functions throughout the District with no great deviation from past costs.
 This facilitated the purchase of the active boards for the Elementary building.
-Very minimal third party support has been required by the technology department .
+Very minimal third party support has been required by the technology department.
+Technology department costs increases continue to outpace all other aspects of the budget however, part of the increase has been covered by Cares and ERate funding.